Art

 GRANTS PROGRAMMES AND WORKSHOPS

-The main areas of research are as follows:
+The two main areas of research focus are:

-This research project, focused on the great Spanish artists from the 17th to the 20th centuries, culminated with the inaugural exhibition at the Centro Botín, Lightness and Audacity: Drawings by Goya, in 2017, and with the 2019 publication of one of the volumes of Goya’s Catalogue Raisonné, produced in collaboration with the Prado Museum.
+This research project, which focused on major Spanish masters from the 17th to the 20th century, culminated in the inaugural exhibition at Centro Botín, Lightness and Boldness: Drawings by Goya (2017), and the 2019 publication of one of the volumes of the Goya Catalogue Raisonné, produced in collaboration with the Museo del Prado.

-The Fundación Botín Art Collection is a reflection of its art programme and the contributions it has made over the past forty years.
-Specialising in contemporary art, it contains works of art made in a wide variety of media: painting, sculpture, drawing, photography, video, installation, sound and performance.
+Fundación Botín Art Collection reflects the evolution of its Art Programme and the institution’s trajectory over more than forty years.
+Specialising in contemporary art, the collection includes works in a wide range of media: painting, sculpture, drawing, photography, video, installation, sound, and performance.

-The Collection has been steadily growing, year by year, since 1993.
-It includes pieces by artists who have led our art workshops, established international artists such as Miroslaw Balka, Tacita Dean, Carlos Garaicoa, Mona Hatoum, Joan Jonas, Jannis Kounellis, Julie Mehretu, Antoni Muntadas, Juan Uslé, Cristina Iglesias, Martin Creed, Thomas Demand, Damian Ortega, Roni Horn, Tino Sehgal, Shilpa Gupta and Shimabuku, along with works by artists who have received Arts Grants from the Fundación Botín.
-They all come together to create a plural mosaic of concepts and trajectories that, within their generational differences and distinct stances, come together to bear witness to art today.
+Since 1993, the growing collection has brought together works by the directors of the Art Workshops, internationally established artists such as Miroslaw Balka, Tacita Dean, Carlos Garaicoa, Mona Hatoum, Joan Jonas, Jannis Kounellis, Julie Mehretu, Antoni Muntadas, Juan Uslé, Cristina Iglesias, Martin Creed, Thomas Demand, Damián Ortega, Roni Horn, Tino Sehgal, Shilpa Gupta, Shimabuku and Cooking Sections; as well as works by artists who have received Fundación Botín Art Grants such as Carlos Bunga, Cabello/Carceller, Alice Dos Reis, Eva Fàbregas, Sandra Gamarra, Irene Kopelman and Asier Mendizabal.
+All these works coexist to form a diverse mosaic of concepts and trajectories that, across generations and differing perspectives, collectively bear witness to the art of our time.

 VIEW THE COLLECTION

-The catalogues from the Art Programme are published in both Spanish and English and are illustrated with works featured in the exhibitions.
-They include texts by specialists in art and other disciplines, with contributors such as Philip Hoare, Manthia Diawara & Terri Geis, Chus Martínez, Carmen María Machado, Quinn Latimer, Mario Vargas Llosa, Isabel de Naverán, and Peio Aguirre, who explore the artists’ work and its contexts.
+Published in Spanish and English, the Art Programme catalogues are illustrated with works from the exhibitions and include essays by specialists in art and related disciplines, with contributions from authors such as Philip Hoare, Manthia Diawara & Terri Geis, Cecilia Fajardo Hill, Yayo Herrero, Johanna Hedva, Chus Martínez, Carmen María Machado, Quinn Latimer, Mario Vargas Llosa, Isabel de Naverán, and Peio Aguirre, who provide in-depth analysis of the artists’ work and its contexts.

-To ensure strong international distribution, they are co-published with publishers including Bom Dia Books, La Fábrica, Mousse Publishing, Mack Books, and This Side Up, among others.
+To ensure broad international distribution, the catalogues are co-published with publishers such as Bom Dia Books, La Fábrica, Mousse Publishing, Mack Books, and This Side Up, among others.

 VIEW THE CATALOGUES